hamzahtc/mauzl/.github/PULL_REQUEST_TEMPLATE.md

 ## Description

-Please include a summary of the changes and the related issue(s).
+Please make sure the branch name and the base branch are OK :white_check_mark:

 ## Checklist